Two principal legislative acts establish the regular asylum procedure:

 - drafting procedural documents.[56]

-In practice, only a minority of the lawyers from the FLACs possess the required specialised skills to assist asylum-seekers.
-While building the capacity of the FLACs through training, UNHCR continues providing free legal assistance to asylum-seekers through a network of national NGO partners who are funded and work with UNHCR.[51]
+In practice, only a minority of the lawyers from the FLACs (Free Legal Aid Centres) possess the required specialised skills to assist asylum seekers.
+While building the capacity of the FLACs through training, UNHCR continues to provide free legal assistance to asylum seekers through a network of national NGO partners who are funded and work with UNHCR.[57]

-Furthermore, only asylum seekers granted the MSID, i.e., those who have their application lodged have the right to free secondary legal aid.
-Meaning in case of rejection to lodge an application by a territorial body of the SMS, the asylum seeker is unable to seek legal representation before public authorities and courts.
-Thus, it creates difficulties to appeal such a decision of a territorial body of the SMS.
+Furthermore, only asylum applicants granted the MSID, i.e., those who have their application lodged, have the right to free secondary legal aid.
+So, in case the territorial body of the SMS refuses to lodge the application, the asylum applicant is unable to seek legal representation before public authorities and courts.
+Thus, it creates difficulties in appealing such a decision of a territorial body of the SMS.

-Moreover, the ten-business day period for assessing eligibility for free legal aid by the Centre of Free Legal Aid poses challenges when appealing decisions of a territorial body of the SMS within a shorter time frame of five business days, thereby impeding access to timely and qualified legal assistance.[52]
+Moreover, the ten-business day period for assessing eligibility for free legal aid by the FLAC poses challenges when appealing decisions of a territorial body of the SMS within a shorter time frame of five business days, thereby impeding access to timely and qualified legal assistance.[58]

-In 2022, the centres issued 156 orders for free secondary legal aid to asylum seekers; in 2023 – 30 orders; and in the first quarter of 2024 – 1 order.[53]
+In 2022, the centres issued 156 orders for free secondary legal aid to asylum applicants; in 2023 – 30 orders; and in 2024 – 28 orders.[59]
 There is no information on how many requests for free legal aid were denied.

-Finally, asylum seekers have access to free primary and secondary legal aid at all stages of asylum-proceedings offered by NGOs, who work with asylum issues.
+Finally, asylum seekers have access to free primary and secondary legal aid at all stages of asylum proceedings offered by NGOs, which work with asylum issues.
 This includes the executive partners of the UNHCR as R2P, The Tenth of April, ROKADA, NEEKA, etc.

 [1] Section IV(4.1) Rules for the Consideration of Applications.